ramezrafla/redis-oplog/README.md

 ## Advanced Features

-### Skipping DB -- i.e. dynamic data
+### Dynamic docs -- i.e. skipping DB write

-This is useful for temporary messages that the client (and other Meteor instances) may need but should not go into the DB
+This is useful for temporary changes that the client (and other Meteor instances) may need but should not go into the DB.
+This option is only available for `update` only:

+1. For `insert` -- DB call is required to get `_id`
+2. For `remove` -- remove from cache directly with `deleteCache`
+3. For `upsert` -- we count on the DB to validate if the doc exists

 `collection.update(_id,{$set:{message:"Hello there!"}}, {skipDB:true} )`

+### Skipping Diffs

+As mentioned, we do a diff vs the existing doc in the cache before we send out the `update` message to Redis and to the DB.
+This avoids unnecesary hits to the DB and change messages to your other Meteor instances (and reduces your code complexity).
+There are cases where you don't want to diff (e.g. when you are sure the doc has changed or diff-ing can be expensive)

+`collection.update(_id,{$set:{message:"Hello there!"}}, {skipDiff:true} )`

+> You can use skipDB and skipDiff together, there is no conflict

+### Watchers - i.e. server-server updates

+This is similar to vents in the original `redis-oplog`.
+It allows updates to be sent to other Meteor instances directly.
+This is useful when the data loop is closed -- you don't have any potential for updates elsewhere.

+Here is a complete example to illustrate (only relevant code shown):

+A user logs in with different clients (in our case the webapp and a Chrome extension).
+We don't want to be listening to expensive DB changes for each user in two Meteor instances per user, especially when the data is well-known.
+So we send data back and forth between the Meteor instances where the user is logged in.

-### Using limits in cursors
+### Forcing default update strategy -- (e.g. when using limits in cursors)

-> Note: You need to use this if you are reading from secondary DB nodes
+> Note: You need to know this if you are reading from secondary DB nodes

 When a cursor has `{limit:n}` redis-oplog has to query the DB at each change to get the current `n` valid documents.
-This is a killer in DB performance and often unnecessary from the client-side.
+This is a killer in DB and app performance and often unnecessary from the client-side.
 You can disable this re-querying of the DB by forcing the `default` strategy

 `collection.find({selector:value},{limit:n, sort:{...}, default:true} )`

-This will do the first query from the DB with the limit and sort (and get you your `n` documents), but then behaves as a regular `find` from that point on (i.e. inserts, updates and removes that meet the selector will trigger reactivity).
+This will do the first query from the DB with the limit and sort (and get `n` documents), but then behaves as a regular `find` from that point on (i.e. inserts, updates and removes that meet the selector will trigger normal reactivity).
 This is likely to be sufficient most of the time.
-If you are reading from secondary DB nodes without this change, you may hit race conditions; you have updated the primary and re-querying right away to rebuild the docs before secondaries may have had the change to get the data updates.
+If you are reading from secondary DB nodes without this change, you may hit race conditions; you have updated the primary db node and are re-querying right away before secondaries may have had the change to get the data updates.

-### Watchers

-This is similar to namespaces in the original `redis-oplog`.
-What it does is allow changes to be sent to other Meteor instances from redis directly without going through a DB read.

-Here is a complete example to illustrate (only relevant code shown).

-A user may log in from different apps (in our case the webapp and a Chrome extension).
-We don't want to be listening to expensive DB changes for each user in two Meteor instances per user, especially when the data is well-known.
-So we send data back and forth between the Meteor instances where the user is logged in.

 ```
 // we are only using dispatchInsert in the example below ... but you get the picture
-// IMPORTANT: doc HAS to include the document _id
 import {
   addToWatch,
   removeFromWatch,